-I wonder how many times Hampi fell prey to human greed, generation after generation, as people submitted themselves to the insatiable thirst to acquire more and looted Hampi and took back with them, all they assumed was of any value.
+It felt as I walked across its empty ruins, that people submitted themselves to the insatiable thirst to acquire more and looted Hampi generation after generations.
+And then they returned again, and took back with them whatever else they assumed was of any value.

-Beautiful, but missed monuments, lying wasted, losing their significance to the impenetrable gloom.
-Temples, either sealed or left wide open as if getting robbed of their spiritual value, too.
+Beautiful but empty monuments were lying wasted, losing their significance to the impenetrable gloom.
+Temples, either sealed or left wide open as if gotten robbed of their spiritual value too.

-Though that’s a different thing that its many world heritage sites now never sleep or find themselves deprived of caretakers, drilling and fixing up the debris of big boulders which, however, makes pretty much the entire town today.
-But when it comes to answering the ubiquitous question of what actually might have happened to the city, back in time, everyone finds themselves despairingly helpless.
+Though the many world heritage sites here never sleep today because of the continuous drilling and renovation, if you ask someone the ubiquitous question of what actually might have happened to the city, back in time, everyone finds themselves despairingly helpless.

-There are two sides to the tourism in Hampi.
-One that caters to the new age tourists, offering them a place much tranquil and strangely defended, crammed with budget lodges and open roof restaurants, and the other, which narrates the many confusing stories of its past – stories that date back their existence thousands of years ago.
+There are two sides to tourism here.
+One that caters to the new age tourists, offering them a place much tranquil full of budget lodges and open roof restaurants.
+And the other, which narrates the many confusing stories of its past – stories that date back their existence thousands of years ago.

-I often find tourists defining their experience in Hampi with a set of few permanent words that go something like “a laidback and soothing experience”.
-Afterall the town, as you find it today, has almost modified itself into a place no short of ‘authentic experiences’.
+I often find tourists defining their experience of clicking Hampi pictures with a set of few familiar words, something like “laidback and relaxing”, after all, the town has almost transformed itself into a place no short of such ‘authentic backpacking experiences’.

-From renting scooters to getting lessons on rappelling, expect everything that you might otherwise find in the humble mentions of your favourite guidebook.
+From renting scooters to trying rappelling, expect everything here that you otherwise find in the humble mentions of a guidebook.

-But if you explore this town in a little untraditional way and try to see it from the eyes full of imagination, you’d get reminders of the gruesome past, experiencing timely indications of the flourishing empire that Hampi once was.
+But if you explore this town in a little untraditional way and try to see it from the eyes full of imagination, you will get reminders of a gruesome past, experiencing timely indications of the flourishing empire that it once was.

-I remember taking an unexciting walk through its dead, uncelebrated emptiness in search of some pictures.
-There are very few vehicles running in Hampi.
-Occasionally, a rented scooter or a hired auto-rickshaw would churn past, but then it was gone again, and the place became empty again.
-Roaring winds once more.
+I remember taking an unexciting walk through its dead, uncelebrated emptiness in search of some Hampi photos.
+There was a limited movement around.
+Occasionally, a rented scooter or a hired auto-rickshaw would churn past before leaving it all empty again.
+Roaring winds, once more, fill the space.

-I’ve seen remote towns of Ladakh and the isolated mountains of Bhutan but the kind of unfamiliarity this place made me feel was, by far, unparalleled.
-It appeared to me like one of those places, that stays deep inside you, leaving you confused and muddled with its current state of affairs.
+I’ve seen remote towns of Ladakh and the isolated mountains of Bhutan but the kind of emptiness I found while clicking pictures of Hampi was, by far, unparalleled.
+It appeared to me like one of those places that stays deep inside you, leaving you confused and muddled with its current state of affairs.